jpedrosa/reluzir/lexer/tutorial/README.md

 hilite.dart
 -----------

 This file is the actual Dart file.
 It could also be a packaged file if we had used one of the Dart compilers to package it up.
 Creating a deployment package with Dart is very cool.
-It brings all the dependencies into a single file, while also removing a lot of the code that the program doesn't use, but just exists in the libraries that the program has access to.
+It brings all the dependencies into a single file, while also removing a lot of the code that the program doesn't use that just takes space in the libraries being imported.

 With all of the dependencies being put into a single file, loading the Dart application is faster!